codeformuenster/codeformuenster.github.io/README.md

 - Future posts won't be rendered on the live page

+### I want to add an event

+- Open `_data/events.yaml`
+- Add event in the format of the other events
+- Only next 4 events will be shown
+- Events older than today will automatically disappear as soon as the github-page is regnerated (e.g. after a PR is merged)

 ### I want to add a press article

 - Open `_data/presse.yaml`